-How does a subsidized Stafford Loan work?
+How do Stafford Loans work?

 In other words, you will be responsible for the interest payments while in school.
 But you do have a choice about how you want to make those payments — you can either make the interest payments while in school or put them off until you leave.

 Just know that skipping out on the interest-only loan payments can add thousands of dollars to the overall amount of the loan.

 You will need to start making payments on your Stafford Loan six months after you graduate or after you leave school or drop below half-time enrollment.

 Federal loans offer student borrowers certain benefits and financial protections typically unavailable through private student loan lenders.
 Some benefits include:

 - Fixed, low interest rates throughout the life of the loan